ollieistic/dotfiles/README.md

 ## My Dotfiles
 This repository holds all my personal configuration files (dotfiles) for Hyprland.
 They are made for Arch but should work on any other Linux distro.

 A couple configurations are not made by me and are taken from other public repositories.
-I'm sorry for not giving credit, I've forgotten the original authors (yes, I know I should've pushed to GitHub earlier).

 ---